-- The condition(s) to which the ROW (instream and riparian) and temporary work areas would be reclaimed or restored, and maintained once construction has been completed. - Criteria for evaluating the success of mitigation or reclamation measures, and indicate when and how this evaluation would be conducted (see also section 13 Monitoring).
+- The condition(s) to which the ROW (instream and riparian) and temporary work areas would be reclaimed or restored, and maintained once construction has been completed. - Criteria for evaluating the success of mitigation or reclamation measures, and indicate when and how this evaluation would be conducted (see also Term 13 Follow-up and Monitoring).